fxcollot/openHaloDocumentation/TestingReport/OpenHaloMySQLCompatibilityTestingReport.md

 OpenHalo does not currently support this MySQL DELETE+JOIN syntax via the MySQL protocol.

-**Verdict:**

-Works in MySQL 5.7.32;

-Fails in OpenHalo due to unsupported multi-table DELETE syntax.

 ### 3) MySQL explicit index hints

 **Query:**